rrad0812/mydocs/git/03 Git cheat-sheet.md

 ## Attributes

 Git attributes are settings that define how Git should handle specific files or paths within a repository.
-These attributes are defined in a file named .gitattributes, and they can control various behaviors such as text encoding, line-ending normalization, merge strategies, and diff algorithms.
+These attributes are defined in a file named gitattributes, and they can control various behaviors such as text encoding, line-ending normalization, merge strategies, and diff algorithms.
 By setting attributes, you can ensure consistent behavior across different environments and collaborators, making it easier to manage files with special requirements or complexities.
 For example, you can mark certain files as binary to prevent Git from attempting to merge them, or specify custom diff drivers for more meaningful comparisons.

  Commands | Description
 ----------|-----------------------------------------------------------------------